algorandfoundation/specs/dev/ledger.md

 - A mutable Stateful TEAL "Approval" program (`ApprovalProgram`), whose result determines whether or not an `ApplicationCall` transaction referring to this application ID is to be allowed.
 This program executes for all `ApplicationCall` transactions referring to this application ID except for those whose `OnCompletion == ClearState`, in which case the `ClearStateProgram` is executed instead.
 This field is encoded with msgpack field `approv`.

-- A mutable Stateful TEAL "Clear State" program (`ClearStateProgram`), executed when an opted-in user forcibly removes the local application state associated with this application from their balance record.
+- A mutable Stateful TEAL "Clear State" program (`ClearStateProgram`), executed when an opted-in user forcibly removes the local application state associated with this application from their account data.
 This program, when executed, is not permitted to cause the transaction to fail.
 This field is encoded with msgpack field `clearp`.

-- An immutable "global state schema" (`GlobalStateSchema`), which sets a limit on the amount of global storage that may be associated with this application (see "State Schemas" below).
+- An immutable "global state schema" (`GlobalStateSchema`), which sets a limit on the size of the global [TEAL Key/Value Store][TEAL Key/Value Stores] that may be associated with this application (see ["State Schemas"][State Schemas]).
 This field is encoded with msgpack field `gsch`.

-- An immutable "local state schema" (`LocalStateSchema`), which sets a limit on the amount of storage that this application may allocate in the balance records of opted-in accounts (see "State Schemas" below).
+- An immutable "local state schema" (`LocalStateSchema`), which sets a limit on the size of a [TEAL Key/Value Store][TEAL Key/Value Stores] that this application will allocate in the account data of an account that has opted in (see ["State Schemas"][State Schemas]).
 This field is encoded with msgpack field `lsch`.

 - The "global state" (`GlobalState`) associated with this application.
 This field is encoded with msgpack field `gs`.